Nona9614/staquia-js/README.md

 console.log("The following character is ", am);
 ```

-Above explains how the position systems works but there is more if you want to get the full power from this algorithm please visit [documentation site](https://nona9614.github.io/staquia-js/).
+Above explains how the position systems works but there is more if you want to get the full power from this algorithm as mention in the beggining please visit [documentation site](https://nona9614.github.io/staquia-js/).